rafalp/Misago/README.md

 ### E-mails

-Misago uses [Mailpit](https://github.com/axllent/mailpit) to capture emails sent from development instance.
+Misago uses [Mailpit](https://github.com/axllent/mailpit) to capture emails sent from the development instance.

 To browse those emails, visit the <http://127.0.0.1:8025> in your browser for the web interface.